mneira011/TecnoX-Uniandes/README.md

 The DETERMINISTIC model:Here we solved the differential equations using the Runge-Kutta method:https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods

 The STOCHASTIC model: Here we take into account the inherent noise of the system.
-To do this we implement the Gillespie Algorythm.
+To do this we implement the Gillespie Algorithm.
 If you wish to read up on that, se suggest:

 https://en.wikipedia.org/wiki/Gillespie_algorithm